-5.3 Allegations that may meet the harms threshold (Part Four, Section One)
+4.3 Allegations that may meet the harms threshold (Part Four, Section One)

-5.3.1 Any allegation of abuse made against teachers, (including supply staff, other staff, volunteers and contractors) that meets the harms threshold as set out in Keeping Children

-- Safe in Education, 2023, Part Four, Section One, will be reported straight away to the Headteacher. - 5.3.2 In cases where the Headteacher is the subject of an allegation, it will be reported to the Executive Headteacher.
-The school will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2023. - 5.3.3 The school will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a teacher, member of supply staff or other staff, volunteer or contractor and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2023, Part Four and the Trust's HR Policies, and seek advice from their HR provider. - 5.3.4 The Headteacher, Executive Headteacher or Chair of Trust will ensure that all allegations are reported to the LADO within one working day.
-The LADO will advise on all further action to be taken. - 5.3.5 Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
-Schools and colleges will use the guidance chart found at Appendix B to support their decision-making. - 5.3.6 Where the school identify a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately.
+- 4.3.1 Any allegation of abuse made against teachers, (including supply staff, other staff, volunteers and contractors) that meets the harms threshold as set out in Keeping Children Safe in Education, 2024, Part Four, Section One, will be reported straight away to the Headteacher. - 4.3.2 In cases where the Headteacher is the subject of an allegation, it will be reported to the Executive Headteacher.
+The school will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2024. - 4.3.3 The school will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a teacher, member of supply staff or other staff, volunteer or contractor and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2024, Part Four and the Trust's HR Policies, and seek advice from their HR provider. - 4.3.4 The Headteacher, Executive Headteacher or Chair of Trust will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken. - 4.3.5 Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation. - 4.3.6 Where the school identify a child has been harmed, that there may be an immediate risk of harm to a child or if the situation is an emergency, they should contact children's social care and as appropriate the police immediately.

-5.3.7 School will consider:
+4.3.7 School will consider: